personalizedrefrigerator/js-draw/docs/doc-pages/pages/migrations.md

 - The minor version (e.g. 1 in 2.**1**.0).
 - The patch version (e.g. 0 in 2.1.**0**).

-In general, only major version updates should include breaking changes.
+Only major version updates should include breaking changes.
 When a new major version is released, a new document should be added under this "Migrations" section.